 Brian joined the board of YWF in August 2019.
 Brian qualified as a Chartered Accountant in 1976.
 He joined Shaftesbury when it was formed in 1986, and was Finance Director from its float on the London Stock Exchange in 1987 until he became Chief Executive in 2011.

 Starting with £10 million of private capital in 1986, Shaftesbury now has a market capitalisation of c. £2.6 billion.
 It has assembled a portfolio of 15 acres of freeholds in the West End, comprising c.600 buildings, valued at £3.9 billion.
 Its ownership includes 600 shops, restaurants, cafes and pubs across 1.1 million sq. ft. in Carnaby and West Soho, Chinatown, Seven Dials and Fitzrovia.

 Brian is a member of the board of Freehold, the London-based LGBT real estate professionals group.
 He is also a board member of The Westminster Property Association and chairs its Transport and Infrastructure sub-committee.
-Brian will be supporting YWF with our fundraising and strategic development.
+Brian is supporting YWF with our fundraising and strategic development.